theunrepentantgeek/crddoc/samples/cluster-api-provider-azure/capz.md

 <a id="KubeletConfig"></a>KubeletConfig
 ---------------------------------------

 KubeletConfig defines the supported subset of kubelet configurations for nodes in pools.
-See also [AKS doc], [K8s doc]. <br/>[AKS doc]: https://learn.microsoft.com/azure/aks/custom-node-configuration [K8s doc]: https://kubernetes.io/docs/reference/config-api/kubelet-config.v1beta1/
+See also [AKS doc](https://learn.microsoft.com/azure/aks/custom-node-configuration), [K8s doc](https://kubernetes.io/docs/reference/config-api/kubelet-config.v1beta1/). <br/>

 Used by: [AzureManagedMachinePoolSpec](#AzureManagedMachinePoolSpec).